Landmark-Information-Group/playground--interviews--refactor/README.md

 - The unit tests can be written using any .NET compatible framework
 - This is not a timed task.
 We are interested in determining a candidates idea of well written, clean code and the ability to determine and code sensible, isolated unit tests.
 - In the unlikely event that the Environment Agency API does not return any flood alerts we have included an example of the response data with the application code.

+#### Submission
+Create a public personal git repo and fork the test repository.
+Update your public repository with your updates and when you are finished, send us a link to this repo in an email.